Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Cellular Security Risks

 \section{Cellular Security Risks}

-Below, we describe six cellular security risks identified and analyzed in the context of connected vehicles.
-The manifestation of such risks in persistently connected vehicles with minimal user control introduces new and underexamined concerns.

-\textbf{Threat Model.} For the attacks, our threat model assumes an adversary with wireless access only.
-The attacker can operate rogue LTE base stations in proximity to the vehicle, and can manipulate broadcast identifiers, supported feature sets, and NAS-level signaling behavior.
-The attacker has no access to internal vehicle software, OEM backend infrastructure, or physical hardware.
-The attacker has knowledge of 3GPP standards and can spoof, manipulate, and eavesdrop on LTE communication channels by transmitting at high signal power to influence the vehicle's network processing.
-Attacks could be executed without the attacker establishing a full LTE session with the vehicle, hence without knowledge of the SIM credentials.
-Signal jamming, overshadowing, physical tampering, and side channel attacks are considered out-of-scope.
-The risk scenarios described here were selected based on their relevance to real-world telematics systems, feasibility under our testbed conditions, and impact on privacy, connectivity, or network trust.
-While not exhaustive, they represent a focused set of practically verifiable risks that serve as the basis for the empirical analysis in Section~\ref{sec:results}.
+Below, we describe six cellular security aspects identified and analyzed in the context of connected vehicles.
+The scenarios described here were selected based on their relevance to real-world automobiles, feasibility under our testbed conditions, and impact on security, connectivity, or network trust.
+While not exhaustive, they represent a set of practically verifiable risks that serve as the basis for the empirical analysis.

+\textbf{Threat Model.} We consider a purely wireless adversary and distinguish two attacker classes. \textit{(A1) Passive wireless observer:} an adversary that can monitor LTE broadcasts, configurations, unencrypted data and exposed identifiers, but does not transmit or alter network behavior. \textit{(A2) Active rogue base station attacker:} an adversary with wireless access only, who can operate rogue LTE eNodeBs (or transceivers) in proximity to the vehicle, spoof broadcast identifiers (e.g., PLMN and cell parameters), and manipulate standards-compliant pre-authentication and control-plane signaling to influence cell selection, trigger identity disclosure, induce incomplete attachment, or degrade connectivity.
+This attacker has no access to internal vehicle software, OEM backend infrastructure, physical hardware, or long-term SIM credentials.

+The experiments in this paper are grounded in these wireless attacker models.
+For some evaluations, we use a controlled LTE setup and programmable SIM/network parameters to safely reproduce, observe, and diagnose system behaviors that can assist or amplify such wireless attacks.
+These additional controls are used as experimental instrumentation and do not imply a separate insider or privileged attacker model unless explicitly stated.
+Table~\ref{tab:threat_mapping} maps each finding to the wireless attacker class most directly associated with it and clarifies whether it constitutes a direct attack, an enabling condition, or a system property that assists or amplifies such an attacker.